JeremyLoh/xtal/README.md

 - Discover podcasts
   - Explore trending podcasts in different podcast categories
     - 24 hours, last 3 days, last week
+  - View the latest new release podcasts (where new episodes have been added)
   - Search podcasts
+  - Share podcasts with others using a url
+  - Share a specific podcast episode timestamp using a url
   - Create an account to access these additional features:
     - View and save your podcast episode listen history
     - Play podcast episodes from your last played timestamp (last played timestamp is saved on podcast episode pause or on podcast episode listen completion)